emk/rdf-agraph/README.md

 * `rdf-sesame` tends to silently ignore network errors and return default values.
-* At the time of writing, `rdf-sesame` sends HTTP requests of the form `GET http://example.com/path HTTP/1.1`, which do not work with AllegroGraph.
+* At the time of writing, `rdf-sesame` sends HTTP requests of the form `GET http://example.com/path HTTP/1.1`, which do not work with AllegroGraph's Sesame endpoint.

 ### sparql-client vs. rdf-agraph